 Snoqualmie Falls

 Snoqualmie Falls, located in Snoqualmie, Washington, was always one of my favorite places to visit when I lived in the Seattle suburbs.
-It’s a short drive about a 30-minute drive west of Seattle and is definitely worth the trip.
+It’s a short drive, about a 30-minute drive west of Seattle, and is worth the trip.

 Learn more about Snoqualmie Falls on their website and see reviews of the Salish Lodge.